Independent Communications Authority of South Africa

 The Independent Communications Authority of South Africa (ICASA) is an independent regulatory body of the South African government, established in 2000 by the ICASA Act to regulate the telecommunications, broadcasting, and postal sectors of the country, in the public interest.

-Historically, South African telecommunications and broadcasting services operated separately, and so did the regulation of the sectors.
+Historically, South African telecommunications and broadcasting services operated separately, as did the regulation of these sectors.
 Broadcasting in South Africa was regulated by the Independent Broadcasting Authority (IBA), whereas telecommunications was regulated by the South African Telecommunications Regulatory Authority (SATRA).

 Rapid technological developments have led to the convergence of broadcasting and telecommunications services.
-This also had an influence on the convergence of regulation resulting in the merging of the IBA and SATRA.

-ICASA functions under the Department of Communications (DoC).
-It was initially composed of seven Council members.
+This, in turn, influenced the convergence of their regulation, resulting in the merger of the IBA and SATRA.
+ICASA operates under the Department of Communications (DoC) and was initially composed of seven Council members.

-The ICASA amendment Act of 2006 included the Postal services, previously regulated by the Postal Authority into ICASA's mandate.
-It increased the Council members from seven to nine to accommodate the new members from the Postal Authority.
+The ICASA Amendment Act of 2006 incorporated postal services, which had previously been regulated by the Postal Authority, into ICASA's mandate.
+The number of Council members was increased from seven to nine to accommodate the new members from the Postal Authority.

-The ICASA approved label found on internationally manufactured products implies the products meet, along with the approved stipulated frequency, the strict Radio Frequency Interference standards stipulated by ICASA.
+The ICASA-approved label found on internationally manufactured products indicates that these products comply with the stipulated frequency requirements and the strict radio frequency interference standards set by ICASA.